Calming colour.

 Collections

-London based abstract artist Aimee Johanan working at her studio desk with a sketchbook, painted papers and her cat, surrounded by plants
+Abstract artist Aimee Johanan working on artwork at a desk, surround by art materials, painted papers and plants

 Meet the artist